Sack of 145 TVC workers is national embarrassment – Unionists - Nigeria Today

 She added that the winding up if TVC Africa would allow it to concentrate on key areas of business which include TVC news, TVC Entertainment and Radio Continental.

-The post Sack of 145 TVC workers is national embarrassment – Unionists appeared first on Vanguard News.
+The post Sack of 145 TVC workers is national embarrassment – Unionists appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share